 Darren T. GriffisAssociate

 Darren Griffis focuses his litigation practice on criminal defense and criminal appeals in both state and federal courts throughout Massachusetts.
-He is admitted in Massachusetts state courts, in the federal District of Massachusetts, and in the First Circuit Court of Appeals.
+He also represents employees in employment law cases in those same jurisdictions.
+Darren is admitted in Massachusetts state courts, in the federal District of Massachusetts, and in the First Circuit Court of Appeals.

 Before joining the Public Defender’s Office, Darren worked as a senior litigation associate in the Boston office of WilmerHale LLP, a large international law firm.
-The vast majority of his cases in the litigation department focused on criminal white-collar criminal matters, including work on a multi-year investigation into allegations that a company’s non-immigrant visa practices violated various immigration and false statement statutes.
-He also worked on teams handling government investigations of a client’s compliance with the Equal Credit Opportunity Act, a case related to allegations of criminal tax evasion, securities and health care fraud cases, and a matter involving potential violations of export control regulations.
+The vast majority of his cases in the litigation department focused on white-collar criminal matters of significant complexity.
+These matters involved complicated statutory and evidentiary issues in areas including immigration law, tax evasion, securities and health care fraud, and export control regulations.

-Darren also served as a law clerk for the Honorable William A. Ponsor of the United States District Court in Massachusetts.
-As a clerk for Judge Ponsor, Darren drafted Memoranda and Order on dispositive motions and prepared bench memos on legal issues that were presented to the court.
+Darren previously served as a law clerk for the Honorable William A. Ponsor of the United States District Court in Massachusetts.
+As a clerk for Judge Ponsor, Darren drafted memoranda addressing legal issues that were presented to the court.